Have you found yourself in a dispute with a supplier, an employee, a customer or another organisation and you need legal support?

 The Australian Consumer Law provides protection to consumers in relation to:

-- consumer guarantees – including responsibilities for refund and repayments
+- consumer guarantees – including responsibilities for refunds and repayments

-- sales practices – such unsolicited consumer agreements, lay-by schemes Unfair contract terms
+- sales practices – such as unsolicited consumer agreements, lay-by schemes and unfair contract terms

 - unfair business practices – such as misleading or deceptive conduct, false and misleading representations

 In some circumstances, specific authorisation is required from the ACCC to carry on your business, or a part of your business.